Cremation services take place Monday to Friday from 9am until 4pm. We do not have cremation services at weekends.

 The West Chapel seats approximately 180 mourners and is equipped with an organ, CD and cassette player.
 An induction loop system is installed and it is wheelchair accessible.

-The East Chapel seats approximately 165 mourners and is equipped with a CD and cassette player.
+The East Chapel seats approximately 165 mourners and is equipped with an organ, CD and cassette player.
 An induction loop system is installed and it is wheelchair accessible.

 Following a cremation, there are several options for the final disposal of the cremated remains.